Kanye West Immortalized In Golden Crucifixion Sculpture In Hollywood

 Plastic Jesus revealed that he approached Ginger who made the head for the Kanye Crucifixion statue.
 He also added that the main message that he aims to put across with the new statue is that people should treat artists with the respect they deserve while at the same time not giving them god-like statuses.

-Kanye West has not yet revealed his opinion on the statue but the fact that the artist used it to out across the message of how artists are treated means he will most likely love the idea.
-Meanwhile, it has definitely earned the artist some more fame and recognition especially because he used religion to seek some inspiration.
+Kanye West has not yet revealed his opinion on the statue, but the fact that the artist used it to get across the message of how artists are treated means he will most likely love the idea.
+Meanwhile, it has definitely earned the artist some more fame and recognition, especially because he used religion to seek some inspiration.
 Hopefully, there will not be any backlash from religious extremists who misunderstand the idea behind the artistic sculpture.

-The statue of Kanye is the latest piece of art from Plastic J and he hopes that it will go a long way in putting across the message without causing too much controversy.
+The statue of Kanye is the latest piece of art from Plastic J, and he hopes that it will go a long way in putting across the message without causing too much controversy.
 As far as Kanye is concerned, getting his own statue is quite a high level of fame and influence.

 [Featured Image by Drew Angerer/Getty Images]